michelebusta/MicroserviceWorkshops/Lab_Setup/Azure_AKS_Lab_Setup/Lab_Setup_For_Azure_AKS.md

 # Azure Container Service (AKS) Lab Setup

-> LAST UPDATED: May 2019
+> LAST UPDATED: October 2019
 > NOTE this lab is now a public lab maintained by Microsoft
 > Our Solliance team is actively involved in those updates